growilabs/growi-docs/docs/guide/getting-started/centos.md

 $ sudo yum install -y elasticsearch
 ```

-Once the installation is complete, adjust the distributed memory to Elasticsearch.
-If the usage is for individual use, 256MB should be enough for memory distribution.
+Once the installation is complete, specifiy the memory allocation pool size for Elasticsearch.
+If the usage is for individual use, 256MB should be enough for memory allocation.
 Make changes based on the scale of the team and the amount of pages.

 ```text
 $ sudo vim /etc/elasticsearch/jvm.options